Hale and Pace: "The Stonk"

 Comedians Steve Punt, Hugh Dennis, Rob Newman and David Baddiel appear in the video.

 A UK number-one single for one week in March 1991, it was the UK's 22nd-best-selling single of the year.
 "The Stonk" was released as a joint-single with a track written and performed by the comedian Victoria Wood.
 Entitled "The Smile Song", the song was credited on the front of the single cover and listed as track 2 on the seven-inch and CD single (rather than B-side).
-However, the UK singles chart compilers (now the Official Charts Company) did not credit her with having number one hit, in a situation similar to the fate of Big Audio Dynamite II's "Rush", the AA-side of preceding number one, "Should I Stay or Should I Go" by The Clash.
+However, the UK singles chart compilers (now the Official Charts Company) did not credit her with having a number one hit, in a situation similar to the fate of Big Audio Dynamite II's "Rush", the AA-side of preceding number one, "Should I Stay or Should I Go" by The Clash.